Have you been injured in an accident that wasn't your fault?

 Quittance's group of expert solicitors have years of experience in getting the highest general and special damages for claimants hurt in a car or motorcycle accident in Faversham.

-Accidents involving cars, motorcycles and other vehicles in Faversham are relatively commonplace with statistics showing 48 fatal accidents, 546 serious accidents and 5236 slight accidents in 2013 in Kent (Total events were 5830 local authority district.
-In 2014 total accidents had increased to 6,303.
+Car, HGV, cycle and motorcycle accidents in Faversham are reasonably common.
+Department of Transport data shows there were 4288 road accidents in Kent in 2021, including 3539 slight accidents, 697 accidents and 52 fatalities.
 Accidents in the Faversham region in 2013 included car crashes on the dual carriageway of the M2 and A251 slip road and on the dual carriageway of the A2 and A251 junction.

 Can I claim for someone else?